fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 * Create an instance of the gauge type as **angulargauge**.
 * Set the width and height (in pixels or %).
-* Finally specify the JSON data for the chart as string.
+* Finally, specify the JSON data for the chart as string.

 The code to render a guage is given below: